 What is Applied Kinesiology Chiropractic (AK)?

-Applied Kinesiology (AK) is a manual method that assesses structural, chemical and mental aspects of health using applied kinesiology / manual muscle testing combined with other standard methods of diagnosis.
+Applied Kinesiology (AK) is a manual method that assesses structural stress, chemical stress and emotional stress aspects of health using applied kinesiology / manual muscle testing combined with other standard methods of diagnosis.
 AK, a non-invasive system of examining body function that offers individualized health care.
 Muscle testing is not a muscle strength or muscle weakness test it is a neurological test.

 How Do You Use Applied Kinesiology Chiropractic?

-Our chiropractors adjust based on applied kinesiology (muscle testing) instead of x-ray like most chiropractors do.
+Our kinesiology chiropractors adjust based on applied kinesiology (muscle testing) instead of x-ray like most chiropractors do.
 The reason is because the x-ray only shows where the bones are and the bones don't do anything.
 Bones are passive and they only move because a muscle pulls it, and the brain tells the muscle to pull.
-By using AK the Dr Ekberg can find a very specific point on the body to make an adjustment.
+By using AK our chiropractors can find a very specific point on the body to make an adjustment, like if you have knee pain, neck pain, back pain, and even places you don't feel pain yet.
+Pain is the last symptom the body gives you that something is not working in the body.
 Giving a very specific adjustment creates a more effective chiropractic adjustment.

 How Do You Use Muscle Testing For Supplements?